-While your initial response to this question might be ‘um, neither’, it’s more to do with your mentality and values.
+While your initial response might be ‘um, neither’, it’s a question about your mentality and values.
 The ant represents hard work and preparation for the future, while the cicada or tree cricket represents lots of activity without much sense of purpose.
-So which one are you?
+So, which one are you?

 Chi pecora si fa, il lupo se la mangia | Those who act like sheep get eaten by the wolf